Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 Josh liked mutts better.

-“They look just like you,” Jess said under her breath.
+"They look just like you," Jess said under her breath.
 He looked over at her, confused, but Chief got the meeting underway.

-“Joshua.
-Let’s have a serious talk.”
+"Joshua.
+Let’s have a serious talk."

 …Pained.
 He looked pained.